crazii/SBEMU/README.txt

     With this switch on, it makes SBEMU works more efficiently because the PCM resample will be skipped or simplified.
-    If you have faced any sound pops/noises/stuttering, you can try using /FIXTC
+    If you have faced any sound pops/noises/stuttering, you can try using /FIXTC 1.0beta.6rc2: FIXTC is turned on by default to provide better stability for SFX playback.

 /SCL: List the PCI sound cards installed on your PC.
 Each will be shown with a number before it.
     NOTE: this option only works BEFORE SBEMU installs,